-Kindergarten students participate in woodworking for one half hour per six-day cycle.
-The kindergarten year in the woodshop is one that is full of exploration, fun collaborations among students and teacher and the beginning steps of what is known as "hand-craft" within the DCD woodshop studio.
+The kindergarten year in the woodshop is one that is full of exploration, fun collaborations among students and the teacher and the beginning steps of what is known as "hand-craft" within the DCD woodshop studio.
 One goal of this specific year is to become comfortable and skilled at utilizing the coping saw.
 This basic tool is truly a cornerstone tool within the program and one that a student will use throughout their entire DCD Woodshop career.
 Additional goals/objectives are to gradually learn how to sustain focus and efforts, establish an ongoing sense of curiosity for woodworking and start to develop a sense of ownership for one's project.
-Students will learn how to work in a slow and methodical approach while at the benches.
+Students learn how to work in a slow and methodical approach while at the benches.
 Working in a safe and thoughtful manner is stressed throughout the year as well as being kind, supportive and thoughtful toward classmates.
 Projects are simple in design with the emphasis placed on discovering and learning both the wonderment of wood as a material and the basic skills needed to manipulate the wood in order to achieve the desired form.
-Several projects are made during the course of the school year.
+A special project or two are made during the course of the school year.